A Discriminative Acoustic-Prosodic Approach for Measuring Local Entrainment: Introduction

 Conversational entrainment describes a communication phenomenon in which humans align their behaviors to each other during conversation.
 This alignment has been shown to be important for successful conversation.
 In summarizing some of the key literature investigating entrainment and conversational success, Borrie and Liss concluded that entrainment serves as a powerful coordinating device that impacts both comprehension and the development of positive social relationships \cite{borrie_rhythm_2014}.
 Acoustic-prosodic entrainment, an aspect of conversational entrainment, refers to the alignment of speech features.
 For example, people align the pitch and intensity of their speech to closely match those features in the speech of their conversational partner \cite{borrie_disordered_2015}.

 A body of literature investigating acoustic-prosodic entrainment exists; however, a consensus on how entrainment is measured or quantified at the local turn-by-turn level does not.
 Local entrainment refers to entrainment measures at the speaking turn level while global entrainment refers to entrainment measures at the speaker level \cite{lee_computing_2014}.
 Broadly speaking, the literature reports on two main approaches to measuring local acoustic-prosodic entrainment.
-One line of research \cite{levitan_measuring_2011} quantifies acoustic-prosodic entrainment by focusing on the degree to which single acoustic features are aligned during conversation and compares these measures to sham conversations involving speakers who never conversed (i.e., not-in-conversation partners).
-The second line of research \cite{nasir_predicting_2017} is more data-driven and measures the complex relationship between conversational partners' acoustic-prosodic features with respect to a particular prediction task (e.g., marriage success in a Couple Therapy corpus).
-Our approach is a unique combination of two: we use sham conversations to develop a data-driven measure for quantifying acoustic-prosodic entrainment and validate our measure on a conversational success task.
+One line of research \cite{levitan_measuring_2011} uses domain knowledge to develop interpretable, acoustic-prosodic entrainment features in real conversations.
+Generally these approaches use simple correlation measures such as synchrony, or the Pearson correlation between separate speakers' acoustic features across a speaking turn, as acoustic features.
+These measures are then validated by demonstrating differences between these same measures derived from real and sham conversations.
+The second line of research \cite{nasir_predicting_2017} is more data-driven and develops complex features that capture the relationship between conversational partners' acoustic-prosodic features, but for the purpose of predicting a specific outcome measure, such as marriage success in a Couple Therapy corpus.
+Often these approaches use projection measures rather than simple correlation measures.
+For example, \cite{lee_computing_2014} used a principal components analysis (PCA) to project the original acoustic-prosodic features into a new, projected subspace.